-Edible wild plants are easy to identify and many can be found in your own backyard.
+Edible wild plants for beginners – easy to identify culinary plants that grow naturally in your own yard.
 Use this post to learn best practices for foraging for beginners and download the Seasonal Wild Foraging Tracker!

 What are beginner friendly wild edibles?